 Abstract: A proper collaboration environment is of utmost importance for crises managers as well as decision makers to get continuous and accurate information about the crises situation and to manage the available resources on the fly.
 Interoperability of existing systems, tools, methods and standardized processes are needed to allow effective management of emergencies, crises and disasters.
 Emergency Management and decision making tools shall support and monitor all activities between the evolved actors (e.g. authorities, first responders, volunteers, etc.).
 In an European funded project called C2- SENSE (Interoperability Profiles for Command/Control Systems and Sensor Systems in Emergency Management) a tool, called Emergency Maps Tool (EMT), has been developed as part of a broader collaboration environment in the C2-SENSE Emergency Interoperability Framework.
 This tool aims to display all relevant resources (e.g. authorities, organization, object of interests (like roads, railways, bridges), messages, alarms, etc.) involved or of special importance, in order to allow proper management of the crises situation.
 EMT allows decision makers to set and monitor activities, send and receive event related messages but also to include ad-hoc information from sensors or sensor networks (e.g. water monitoring sensors in case of flooding).
 Backbone of this tool is a data, communication and collaboration model realized in a flexible, configurable and extendable way.
 That means new, so-called “Objects of Interest (OOI)”, can be added on the fly and displayed by the EMT.
 In principle, such OOIs can be everything, spanning from metadata of responsible authorities to civil protection departments up to alarms, pure measurement values stemming from sensors, or information/messages about blocked roads as well as number of endangered peoples at a specific location.

-Interoperable Framework for Managing Environmental Crises and Disasters
+Framework for Enabling Technical and Organizational Interoperability in the Management of Environmental Crises and Disasters

 Refiz Duro (AIT), Gerald Schimak (AIT), Mert Gencturk (SRDC), Peter Kutschera (AIT), Denis Havlik (AIT) and Katharina Kutschera (AIT)